 The Best iOS & Android Board Games06 May 2019 25

-Board games on iOS (whether it be iPad or iPhone) and Android have been getting better and better as the years go by - from made-for-digital games like AntiHero, to digital ports of popular table-top games like Pandemic and Ticket to Ride.
+Board games on iPad and Android have been getting better and better as the years go by - from made-for-digital games like AntiHero, to digital ports of popular table-top games like Pandemic and Ticket to Ride.
 We're now enjoying a veritable cornucopia of entertainment.

 Bored of board games?
-Perhaps you'd like to check out our list of top-quality RPGs instead...
+Perhaps you'd like to check our our list of great war games instead.

 With that being said, it’s always a good day to pick the best of the best from the hoard of excellent board games.
 We’ve stuck with digital ports of physical games for now, and we've tried to cover a range of genres and types of games.
 It is our great pleasure to present to you our pick of the best boardgames for iPad, iPhone and Android.
 We're a mobile gaming website, so we'd know these things.